Skip to Content

 8. Visit A Tequila Factory

 If you are new to tequila, take a day trip to Chico’s Paradise in the Sierra Madre foothills.
-While the tour has many stops, it also visits a tequila factory where you’ll learn more about this fantastic liquor.
+While the tour has many stops, it also visits a tequila factory where we learned about this liquor.

 Tequila tasting